corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/clientrpc.md

 This enables a non-persistent cache to be created in the node’s memory with a maximum number of entries set to `maxEntries` and where entries are expired and refreshed after `expireAfterSecs` seconds.

+## RPC Authentication Rate Limiting

+To protect the RPC listener from brute-force login attempts and abusive authentication activity, Corda supports configurable rate limiting of RPC login attempts.
+When enabled, repeated failed authentication attempts from the same IP address will trigger a temporary suspension period during which further failed attempts are rejected.
+This helps mitigate credential-stuffing and denial-of-service scenarios while allowing legitimate clients to retry after a backoff period.

+See [rateLimit]({{< relref "corda-configuration-fields.md#ratelimit" >}}) for details on how to configure this feature.

 ## Working with observables

 The RPC system handles observables in a special way.
 When a method returns an observable, whether directly or